-15) If you forgot to recite V'al hanissim during the Amidah but recall the omission before pronouncing Hashem's name in the blessing of ha-tov shimcha, you should return to the correct place for V'al hanissim and continue from there.
+15. If you forgot to recite V'al hanissim during the Amidah but recall the omission before pronouncing Hashem's name in the blessing of ha-tov shimcha, you should return to the correct place for V'al hanissim and continue from there.
 If you already said Hashem's name, you should not return at all.
-(In that case, some say to insert it before reciting the second yihyu le-ratzon, by saying: ha-rachaman hu ya-aseh lanu nissim, kemo she-asah la-avoseinu, ba-yamim ha-heim bi-zman ha-zeh, bimei Matisyahu...leshimcha ha-gadol.)
+(In that case, some say to insert it before reciting the second yihyu le-ratzon, by saying: ha-rachaman hu ya-aseh lanu nissim, kemo she-asah la-avoseinu, ba-yamim ha-heim bi-zman ha-zeh, bimei Matisyahu...leshimcha ha-gadol).

-Chanukah.
+joy.
+The Rema qualifies that "it is partially a mitzvah to increase in meals" during Chanukah.
+The prevailing custom is to add in festive meals during Chanukah.
 It is best to sing and recount Hashem's praises for the miracles that He made for our ancestors during these meals, which will guarantee that the meals are considered seudos mitzvah according to all opinions.

 In numerous sichos, the Rebbe discusses the requirement to rejoice on Chanukah.
-Despite the halachic dispute as to whether rejoicing is actually required or not, the Rebbe encourages an all-out observance of the custom-mehadrin min hamehadrin.
+Despite the halachic dispute as to whether rejoicing is actually required or not, the Rebbe encourages an all-out observance of the custom mehadrin min hamehadrin.
 Included in this, the Rebbe explains, is holding farbrengens with fellow Chassidim, family or friends, and reaching positive resolutions for the future.